mimblewimble/grin-rfcs/text/0000-slatepack.md

 - Extended to support future modes (payment channel, payjoin, multiple counterparties etc)

-- An entirely different standard could be adopted in the future if non-interactive transactions become the default, eliminating the need for SlatePack
+- An entirely different standard could be adopted in the future if non-interactive transactions become the default, eliminating the need for Slatepack
-  - It might be possible for a new standard to remain compatible with existing `SlatePack Addresses` to allow a more generic `Grin Address`
+  - It might be possible for a new standard to remain compatible with the existing `SlatepackAddress` to allow a more generic `GrinAddress`

 # References
 [references]: #references